W-GZ/LMTransplant/README.md

-# Left, Right, and Tens of Thousands: A New Paradigm for Text Data Augmentation
+# Transplant Then Regenerate: A New Paradigm for Text Data Augmentation
-This is the PyTorch implementation for the following paper: **Left, Right, and Tens of Thousands: A New Paradigm for Text Data Augmentation**.
+This is the PyTorch implementation for the following paper: **Transplant Then Regenerate: A New Paradigm for Text Data Augmentation**.

 ## Introduction
-This repo provides the code for reproducing the experiments in “Left, Right, and Tens of Thousands: A New Paradigm for Text Data Augmentation”.
+This repo provides the code for reproducing the experiments in “Transplant Then Regenerate: A New Paradigm for Text Data Augmentation”.
 LMTransplant is a novel Data Augmentation method with LLM-based text transplanting.
 It crafts realistic contextual scenarios to the original text, by leveraging external knowledge in LLMs, thereby crafting higher-quality and more diverse text data.